BenStigsen/MiniEngine/README.md

 - `#define MINI_USE_GLUT`
 - `#define MINI_USE_FREEGLUT`

-The benefit to doing the above, is not more supported platforms, but this also makes `miniengine` header-only, not having to include `miniglut.c` and `miniglut.h`.
+The benefit to doing the above, is more supported platforms as well as making `miniengine` header-only, not having to include `miniglut.c` and `miniglut.h`.